InMediCode/sram-axs-charger/README.md

 This documentation is provided for **educational purposes only**.

-**Modify at your own risk** - the authors are not responsible for any damage to equipment or personal injury.
+**Modify at your own risk** - the author is not responsible for any damage to equipment or personal injury.

 ---